 Another important goal of this plan is to involve local residents in a new empowerment paradigm.
 To relieve many of the social ills confronting this small community, the City encourages neighborhood leadership development and collaborative community involvement.
 While the City can take some actions to bring about change, those who reside in Tillicum must accept responsibility for and actively participate in steering that change.
-In
+In this sense, the Tillicum plan can offer a model for other distressed neighborhoods and, ultimately, for the revitalization of Lakewood as a whole.

 2 According to a website privately maintained by a WSDOT cartographer, the portion of I-5 between Exits 116 (Mounts Road) and 124 (Gravelly Lk.
 Dr. SW) was built on top of old US 99 through Ft.
-Lewis: "Originally a two lane road, US 99 through Fort Lewis had been widened to 4 lanes in the later 1930s.
+Lewis: "Originally a two lane road, US 99 through Fort Lewis had been widened to 4lanes in the later 1930s.
 At first there were grade crossings in this area but there were no private driveways since this section of highway passed through federal government land."
 The author explains that the segment in the immediate area of Tillicum was upgraded to "freeway" in the 1950s and, just a few years later, was widened to six lanes.
 At the north end of Tillicum, the segment between Thorne Lane and Gravelly Lk.
 Dr. SW was widened to eight lanes in the mid 1970s.